TMJ Therapy and Sleep Center of Colorado logo

 A SomnaDenta sleep appliance for helping with sleep apnea

-CPAP isn’t the only option to treat sleep apnea
+CPAP isn’t the only option for treatment

 A peacful couple sleeping without the distraction and snoring of sleep apnea